ggeerraarrdd/portfoliofy/README.md

 ## Features

-_Portfoliofy_ v3.0.0-beta.2 offers the following `OUTPUT` types requested from exposed endpoints (see [Usage](#usage)):
+_Portfoliofy_ v3.0.0-beta.2 offers the following `OUTPUT` types with configurable visual parameters, document layouts and output formats.

 ### `OUTPUT_MAIN`

-* Collage of screenshots taken from desktop, laptop, tablet, and smartphone views
+* Eye-catching composite of viewport-specific screenshots at multiple device resolutions (desktop, laptop, tablet, smartphone)
-* Each screenshot overlaid on a device mockup diagram
+* Each screenshot overlaid on a stylized device mockup
 * PNG, JPEG, BMP, TIFF or PDF format

 ### `OUTPUT_BROWSER`

-* Screenshot from desktop view overlaid on a browser mockup diagram
+* Viewport-specific screenshot at desktop resolution, overlaid on a stylized browser mockup
 * PNG, JPEG, BMP, TIFF or PDF format

 ### `OUTPUT_MOBILES`

-* Collage of screenshots taken from tablet and smartphone views
+* Side-by-side composite of viewport-specific screenshots at tablet and smartphone resolutions
-* Each screenshot overlaid on a device mockup diagram
+* Each screenshot overlaid on a stylized device mockup
 * PNG, JPEG, BMP, TIFF or PDF format

 ### `OUTPUT_FULL`

-* A full-page screenshot overlaid on a browser mockup diagram
+* Full-page screenshot of the entire webpage content from top to bottom, overlaid on a stylized browser mockup
 * PNG, JPEG, BMP or TIFF format

 ### `OUTPUT_MOVIE`

-* A scroll animation video of the full webpage
+* A scroll animation video of a full-page screenshot, framed by a stylized browser mockup
 * MP4 format only

 ### `OUTPUT_SCREENSHOTS`

-* Plain screenshots (no mockup diagrams) at various viewport sizes:
+* Plain, viewport-specific screenshots at the following resolutions:
   * Desktop (2160x1360)
   * Laptop (1440x900)
   * Tablet (768x1024)
   * Smartphone (230x490)
-* Includes separate full-page screenshot option
+* Plain, full-page screenshot of the entire webpage content from top to bottom
-* PNG, JPEG, BMP or TIFF format
+* PNG, JPEG, BMP, TIFF and PDF (except for full-page) formats

 _More features coming soon!_